steadramon/ESPGeiger/docs/outputs/sdcard.md

 Please note at this time only the [ESPGeiger Log](/hardware/espgeigerlog) hardware is supported, a Micro SD Card slot is included on the hardware board.

-Output to CSV files are written to a subdirectory of the SDCard, following the following format:
+CSV files are written to a subdirectory of the SD Card, using the following format:

 `<year><month>/<year><month><day>.csv`